 Saliva Hormone Testing as Used by Researchers

-Saliva hormone testing has been used in research scientific testing for decades and has been shown to be highly accurate.
+Saliva hormone testing has been used in research scientific testing for decades and has been proven to be highly accurate.
 The World Health Organization has used this method of hormone testing for worldwide comparisons of hormone levels in women with breast cancer living in industrialized vs. non-industrialized countries and they recommend it as the gold standard of hormone testing.
 In addition there is ample evidence which suggests standard blood tests are unable to effectively evaluate hormone levels.

-Despite the evidence many medical doctors refuse to accept the validity of saliva testing and even claim there is no evidence to support its use preferring to stick with conventional blood tests.
-Listed below are some references supporting the use of saliva testing.
+Despite the evidence many medical doctors refuse to accept the validity of saliva testing, and even claim there is no evidence to support its use, preferring to stick with conventional blood tests.
+The problem with blood tests are:

 Salivary References